Brooklyn (New York, N.Y.) -- 20th century

 Found in 2 Collections and/or Records:

-Overview The National Congress of Neighborhood Women (NCNW) is a feminist grassroots network.
+Abstract The National Congress of Neighborhood Women (NCNW) is a feminist grassroots network.
 The primary goal of this organization was to empower poor and working-class women to become community leaders.
 The collection offers valuable source material for the study of working-class feminist organizing; urban studies; and women in community development.
-Also documented are the inner workings of grassroots organizing, with all of the personal and political dynamics that come with incorporating a feminist...
+Also documented are the inner workings of grassroots organizing, with all of the personal and political dynamics that come with incorporating a...